ryan-d-graham/InverseProblems/README.md

 This script sets up a framework to use pgmpy (probabilistic graphical models in python) for unrolling Dynamic Bayesian Networks with arbitrary markov lag orders.

-Create a set of variables with the "Names" function.
+Create a set of variables with the "Names(chainName="Node", chainLength=3, subScript="")" function.
 Pass this list to any of the following functions:

-MarkovChain(chainList, markovOrder=1) creates a Markov chain of arbitrary order (defaults to 1 with 3 unrolled time-steps per variable).
-This function creates an edge from the first time slice of each variable to the following time slices of the same variable and to the appropriate slices if markov lag is higher than 1.
+MarkovChain(chainList, markovOrder=1)
+This function creates a Markov chain of arbitrary order (defaults to 1).
-For example, markov_lag = 1 with variables X and Y produces the DAG: X1 --> X2 --> X3; Y1 --> Y2 --> Y3
+Example: markov_lag = 1 with variables X and Y produces the DAG: X_t --> X_t+1; Y_t --> Y_t+1
-Using a markov_lag of 2 for the same variables produces the DAG: X1 --> X2 --> X3 --> X4, X1 --> X3, X2 --> X4; Y1 --> Y2 --> Y3 --> Y4, Y1 --> Y3, Y2 --> Y4
+Using a markov_lag = 2 for the same variables produces the DAG: X_t --> X_t+2; Y_t --> Y_t+2
+Note that if you wish to include more than one markov_lag, you can bunch the edges from separate calls to MarkovChain function using a different markovOrder each time.
 Etc...

+InterProcess(causeChainList, effectChainList, markovLag=0)
+This function creates an edge between variables in the chain in the same way as MarkovChain does for each variable's other time-slices.
+Using [X, Y] in the causeChainList and [W, Z] in the effect chain list with markov_lag = 0 produces the DAG: X --> W; Y --> Z If you wish to create a fully-connected DAG between [X, Y] and [W, Z], simply use the lists [X, Y, X, Y] and [W, Z, Z, W] as the cause and effect variables are treated elementwise in the list and not assuming a fully-connected DAG.
+Increasing the markov_lag will work analogously to the previous function.
+Example with markov_lag = 1 and [X, Y] --> [W, Z]: X_t --> W_t+1; Y_t --> Z_t+1

+CommonPaths(nodeName, chainList, source=True)
+This function generates either a multi-fork or multi-collider of the single variable in "nodeName" using the variables in chainList.
+Example: nodeName = ["X"] and chainList = ["Y", "Z"] with source=True produces the DAG: X_n --> Y_n, Z_n, otherwise it produces
+the DAG: Y_n, Z_n --> X_n